Debunking 10 common misconceptions about estate disputes

 10. A deceased estate Bears the burden of costs of an estate dispute

-Whilst offering no win, no fee, we may act for clients who don’t wish to enter into this kind of arrangement.
+We may act for clients who don’t wish to enter into this kind of arrangement.
 When we enter into litigation for these clients, they may raise a common misconception about fees, that the deceased estate bears the burden of the costs of litigation.

 This myth might arise out of a High Court judgement of the nineties by Gaudron J. Whilst it is true that family provision cases stand apart from cases in which costs follow the event, many overlook the complexity of costs in such matters.
 As Gaudron J herself points out later in that judgement, costs in an estates matter depends on the overall justice of the case.
 Therefore, whilst family provision claims are unique statutory claims which have specific costs rules developed through case law, they are determined on a case-by-case basis.